Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Theory

 \subsection{tSZ power spectrum}

-For the Compton-$y$ power spectrum, the dominant source of the signal is hot electrons in dark matter halos, and the contribution of the diffuse component of the cosmic web lying outside of dark matter halos is quite minor.
+For the Compton-$y$ power spectrum, the dominant source of the signal is hot electrons in dark matter halos, and the contribution of the diffuse component of the cosmic web lying outside of dark matter halos is relatively minor.
 Thus, the halo model prescription is justified.
-The power spectra based on the halo model \citep{Komatsu1999,Komatsu2002} are given by the sum of the 1-halo and 2-halo terms:
+The power spectrum based on the halo model \citep{Komatsu1999,Komatsu2002} is given by the sum of the 1-halo $C^\mathrm{1h}_y$ and 2-halo $C^\mathrm{2h}_y$ terms: